panzerdp/dmitripavlutin.com/content/posts/147-react-context/index.md

 [Try the demo.](https://codesandbox.io/s/props-drilling-xhrfd?file=/src/Application.js)

-You can probably see the problem: because `<UserInfo />` component renders deep down in the tree, all the parent components (`<Layout />` and `<Header />`) have to pass the `userName` prop.
+You can see the problem: because `<UserInfo />` component renders deep down in the tree, and all the parent components (`<Layout />` and `<Header />`) have to pass the `userName` prop.

 This problem is also known as [props drilling](https://kentcdodds.com/blog/prop-drilling).

 React context is a possible solution.
-Let's see in the next section how to apply it.
+Let's see how to apply it in the next section.

 ### 3.1 Context to the rescue